fictorial/jefe/README.markdown

 request is entered into a FIFO queue.
 When a child returns a response, a request is dequeued and sent to the now-available child.

+### Sandboxing

+An untrusted script may only see and touch that which the application allows it to see and touch.

+Untrusted scripts are run in a "sandbox" with no access (read nor write) to either local or global scope.
+The application can inject variables into the sandbox which are then visible to an untrusted script.
+The untrusted script may only modify that which is visible in the sandbox.
+By default, nothing is visible.

+In V8 terminology, each untrusted script is run in a new Javascript "context".

 ### Time Limits

+An untrusted script may only use a finite amount of (wall-clock) time to run.

-Monitoring wall-clock time is performed via `setTimeout`.
-A timer is started when the child begins a run of third-party code.
+Monitoring time is performed via `setTimeout`.
+A timer is started when the child begins a run of untrusted scripts.
 If the child returns a response Jefe before the timer fires, the timer is cleared.
 If the timer fires, the child is killed.

 ### Memory Limits

+An untrusted script may only use a limited amount of RAM.

-Before each run of third-party code, the child's memory usage is determined for to set a baseline measurement.
-As the child runs the code, Jefe periodically checks the memory usage of the child.
+Before each run of an untrusted script, the child's memory usage is determined for to set a baseline measurement.
+As the child runs the script, Jefe periodically checks the memory usage of the child.
 If the memory footprint becomes too large, the child is killed.
-FYI, the child collects garbage after each run of third-party code.

 ### IPC